starikovm/phpunit-documentation-new/src/source/database.rst

 Many beginner and intermediate unit testing examples in any programming language suggest that it is perfectly easy to test your application's logic with simple tests.
 For database-centric applications this is far away from the reality.
-Start using Wordpress, TYPO3 or Symfony with Doctrine or Propel, for example, and you will easily experience considerable problems with
+Start using WordPress, TYPO3 or Symfony with Doctrine or Propel, for example, and you will easily experience considerable problems with
 PHPUnit: just because the database is so tightly coupled to these libraries.